venkatasai-kadamati/java-workloads/Materials/adhoc/Learnings.md

 2. n = m (n x n) where n is odd
 3. n != m (n x m) where n and m are not equal

+## Auto-Boxing and Unboxing

+1. auto-boxing and un-boxing
+2. auto-boxing is the concept that helps us convert a primitive into Wrapper class
+3. ex: from primitive char to Wrapper Character

+> Character ch = 'a';

+the above does the following under the hood:
+> Character ch = Character.valueOf('a');

+## indexOf() method for finding string/character index in input
+- Helps find the first occurrence index